efDidymos/ProcessingLogs/README.md

 #Ubuntu 14.04 instructions
 Before I wrote this manual I tried various distribution versions of toolchain and libraries for use the latest technologies.
 Therefore I decide to use new compiler (of version greater then Ubuntu's default g++-4.8) which can handle C++14 standard and contains appropriate STL library without linkage issues.
+Additionally this can be viewed as preparing to the future.

 So, firstly we need to prepare our toolchain.
 Add external repository with: